Updated Nov. 23, 2017

 13. I want to take a stab at the largest DNA database that has worldwide reach.

-14. I rather would like to make my decision based on the facts, ma’am.
+15. I would rather like to make my decision based on the facts, ma’am.

 Visit this page for statistics on AncestryDNA, Family Tree DNA and 23andme’s autosomal tests.